 -

 Master Divisibility Rules: Divisibility rules are shortcuts that help you quickly determine whether a number is divisible by another.
-For example, a number is divisible by 2 if its last digit is even, by 3 if the sum of its digits is divisible by 3, and by 5 if its last digit is 0 or 5.
+Take this: a number is divisible by 2 if its last digit is even, by 3 if the sum of its digits is divisible by 3, and by 5 if its last digit is 0 or 5.
 Knowing these rules can significantly speed up the process of finding factors.

-For example, to determine if 42 is divisible by 3, add its digits: 4 + 2 = 6.
+Take this: to determine if 42 is divisible by 3, add its digits: 4 + 2 = 6.
 Since 6 is divisible by 3, 42 is also divisible by 3.
 This simple trick saves time and effort compared to performing long division.

 -